wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Press **Next** on "Help your customers on any channel".
 Then click on **Skip tour and go to setup** on "See how ticketing works" page to get to your Zendesk instance.

-## Part 1: Install Cisco Webex Contact Center application for Zendesk
+## Part 1: Install application for Zendesk

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/gxQtY3OC97w?rel=0" title="CRM Integration Lab: Install Cisco Webex Contact Center application for Zendesk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 1. Install Cisco Webex Contact Center application for Zendesk
+### 1. Install Cisco Webex Contact Center application for Zendesk from Marketplace

 - Sign into your Zendesk instance.
 URL should have format - **https://<your-zendesk-subdomain>.zendesk.com**